 Add a new column to your result set to calculate the moving average.

-Click Calculated Column above the Result Table, select moving average from the list of guided formulas.
+Click Formula Column above the Result Table, select moving average from the list of guided formulas.
 For the parameters, choose User Id as the input column and type

 7for the number of trailing rows to calculate the moving average for the last seven days.
 Click Save.

-Note: If you don’t have rows for every day and want to make sure you calculate null values for the last week, add a Zero Fill Action before the Calculated Column Action.
+Note: If you don’t have rows for every day and want to make sure you calculate null values for the last week, add a Zero Fill Action before the Formula Column Action.

 The moving average is simply the sum of the last seven values divided by 7.
 Therefore, we can get our rolling sum by multiplying the moving average by seven.

-Add another Calculated Column to do exactly that.
+Add another Formula Column to do exactly that.
 Simply select Custom as the formula type and use the following formula, replacing

 moving_averagewith your custom column from Step 2.